Policy and Procedure #540.0, Health and Safety – Employees (Workers)

 1. Procedure Statement

-This procedure provides a guide to health and safety for Board employees which meets legislative requirements and ensures a safe, healthy work environment.
+This procedure provides a guide to health and safety for Board workers which meets legislative requirements and ensures a safe, healthy work environment.

 2. Responsibilities